dmd-program/art-design-course-resources/video-and-photo.md

 For long term projects, you would likely be creating a series of photos, that could be collected in formats like:

-* Physcial exhibition
+* Physical exhibition
 * Virtual exhibition
 * Digital/Print publication

-Your protography could be journalistic, artistic, staged, or blended with other media.
+Your photography could be journalistic, artistic, staged, or blended with other media.

 ## Production requirements